 Chambers and Partners USA Leading Lawyers for Business Comment

-Andrew J. Lautenbach is a Director of Starn O’Toole Marcus and Fisher who has earned a reputation for taking an aggressive yet practical approach when representing clients in complex matters.
+Andrew J. Lautenbach is a Director at Starn O’Toole Marcus and Fisher who has earned a reputation for taking an aggressive yet practical approach when representing clients in complex matters.
 Mr. Lautenbach has extensive experience in complex litigation matters, including numerous jury trials, bench trials, and high stakes arbitrations.
-Mr. Lautenbach is currently serving as a lawyer representative to the Ninth Circuit Court of Appeals on behalf of the United States District Court for the District of Hawaii, and is a former member of the Board of the Hawaii chapter of the Federal Bar Association.
+Mr. Lautenbach has recently served as a lawyer representative to the Ninth Circuit Court of Appeals on behalf of the United States District Court for the District of Hawaii, and is a former member of the Board of the Hawaii chapter of the Federal Bar Association.

 Notable matters that Mr. Lautenbach has handled include: